helxplatform/jupyter-datascience-notebook/README.md

 ## Introduction

-This project creates a [Jupyter datascience-notebook](https://github.com/jupyter/docker-stacks) docker image that is meant to run within our HeLx platofrm.
-It uses the datascience-notebook image as it's base image.
+This project creates a [Jupyter scipy-notebook](https://github.com/jupyter/docker-stacks) docker image that is meant to run within our HeLx platofrm.
+It uses the scipy-notebook image as it's base image.

 ## Configuring